 I hate paying taxes.
 I do my best to pay as little as legally possible.
 The best way for me to lower my tax bill is to max out my retirement and similar savings accounts.
 Not only do these contributions lower my tax bill, but unlike other ways to lower it, like paying mortgage interest or donating money to charity, I get both the tax break and I get to keep the money.

-So I’ve tried to do that ever since I’ve been a resident, and for the most part, have been extraordinarily successful at it.
+So I've tried to do that ever since I've been a resident, and for the most part, have been extraordinarily successful at it.
 But “the bill” seems to go up every year.
 When I was in the military all I had to do was put $17K into the 401K and $5K into each of our Roths. $27K and I was done.
 I could spend the rest “guilt-free.”
-I put a little toward the kids’ college, saved a bit more in a taxable account (especially in late 2008 when stocks were on sale), and paid down the mortgage a bit, but for the most part just spent or gave away the rest my income.
+I put a little toward the kids' college, saved a bit more in a taxable account (especially in late 2008 when stocks were on sale), and paid down the mortgage a bit, but for the most part, just spent or gave away the rest my income.

-Since I’ve gotten out, my opportunities for tax-advantaged saving have gone through the roof.
-I can put up to $50K into our 401K/profit sharing plan.
+Since I've gotten out, my opportunities for tax-advantaged saving have gone through the roof in 2012.
+I can put up to $50K into our 401K/profit-sharing plan.
 I can still do $10K a year into Roth IRAs, via the backdoor route.
 This year I became eligible to use our defined benefit/cash balance plan, another $15k.
 I just switched to a high deductible health insurance plan, so now I can do an HSA (stealth IRA) for another $6250.
-I’m now in a state where I get a tax deduction for 529 contributions, up to $10K a year.
+I'm now in a state where I get a tax deduction for 529 contributions, up to $10K a year.
 The grand total I need to save now in order to minimize my taxes is a whopping $92,250.
 Despite my increased income in private practice, that total still represents far more than the savings rate I recommend to readers of this site (20%.)

 You can imagine my dismay to recently learn that due to inflation the IRS is going to allow me to save EVEN MORE next year.
 A regular 401K contribution is going up from $17K to $17.5K, IRAs are going up to $5.5K each, and a profit-sharing plan limit is going up from $50K to $51K.
 Even the 529s are going to allow me a slightly bigger deduction next year.
-And I’m not even 50.
-If I were I’d be able to put another $1000 into each IRA and another $5500 into the profit-sharing plan.
+And I'm not even 50.
+If I were I'd be able to put another $1000 into each IRA and another $5500 into the profit-sharing plan.
 This increase feels an awful lot like an expense or a tax bill to me right now.
+[These numbers are from 2012 when this post originally published. – ed]

 Now I’ve run the numbers and I don’t need to save $100K a year toward retirement in order to meet my retirement goals.
 But I find myself inching out on the spectrum toward the compulsive saver in order to take advantage of these opportunities.
 In fact, there are two other good investing opportunities only available to me in a taxable account right now: buying shares in my hospital and shares of the real estate our partnership uses for our business office.
 But I hate to give up a guaranteed tax break to use these opportunities, and I really don’t want to limit my spending any more.